hkstm/UvA.WSCBS2021/PythonCalculator/README.md

-This folders contains a Python SOAP Web-Service Caclulator.
+This directory contains a Python SOAP Web-Service Caclulator.
 The Calculator Service is build with the libraries: Spyne (server), Zeep (client).

 A Naive frontend is implemented with Flask.